Rigidity of Circle Packings with Flexible Radii: Summary and Open Problems

 \begin{example} Figure \ref{fixedradiusoptimal} has two packings that are reflections of each other.
 Both are rigid locally.
 The packing on the right is not globally rigid because of the packing on the left. \end{example}

-Figure \ref{fixedradiusoptimal} shows the answer to the question is negative.
-The green disks with the same label have identical radii in both packings.
-They form a maximal independent set in the first order, and therefore must locally determine the packing.
+Figure \ref{fixedradiusoptimal} shows that the answer to the question is negative.
+Green disks with the same label have identical radii in both packings.
+They form a maximal independent set infinitesimally (unless $r_2=r_5$) and therefore must locally determine the packing.

 Another observation is that global rigidity depends on the specific constraints on the radii.
-Even though both packings in Figure \ref{fixedradiusoptimal} are infinitesimally rigid and mirror reflections of each other, the figure on the left is globally rigid because disk 2 is in $V^+$ so the packing on the right is not valid, while the figure on the right is not globally rigid since the figure on the left is valid for its constraints.
+Although both packings in Figure \ref{fixedradiusoptimal} are infinitesimally rigid and mirror reflections of each other, the figure on the left is globally rigid because disk 2 is in $V^+$ (labeled red) so the packing on the right is not valid, while the figure on the right is not globally rigid since the figure on the left is valid for its constraints.

 There are also cases where local rigidity clearly implies global rigidity.
-If the packing is triangulated and simple, results from \cite{bauer_stephenson_wegert_2011,kstep} show the boundary radii determine interior radii strictly and monotonically.
-Therefore, if all the boundary radii are bounded above with at least one interior radius bounded below or vice versa, then local rigidity implies global rigidity.
+If the packing is simple and triangulated, the results from \cite{thurston, bauer_stephenson_wegert_2011,kstep} show that the boundary radii determine the interior radii strictly and monotonically.
+Therefore, if all boundary radii are bounded above with at least one interior radius bounded below or vice versa, then local rigidity implies global rigidity.
 One such example is Figure \ref{4flowers}.

 Another example is Figure \ref{10diskprestress}, which was shown to be globally rigid using arguments based on angle sums in section 4.
 Our observation is that when the symmetries of the graph are preserved in the packing, local rigidity appears to imply global rigidity.